Foreign travel advice

 There are regular reports of petty theft affecting both visitors and expatriates.
 Take sensible personal security precautions.
 Don’t carry valuables or wear jewellery in public and avoid isolated or poorer areas of town.
 Don’t walk around Malabo and Bata at night and avoid travelling by road after dark.

-Unless you have an EG resident permit, you will need to inform Protocol Division of the Ministry of Foreign Affairs, Cooperation and Francophonie in advance if you wish to travel outside Malabo on the island of Bioko, and outside Bata on the mainland.
+If you do not have an Equatorial Guinean resident permit, please carry a copy of the photo page and visa page of your passport with you if you wish to travel outside Malabo on the island of Bioko, and outside Bata on the mainland.

-Land borders often close with little or no notice.
+Land borders can close with little or no notice.
 Check the situation with the local authorities before travelling to border areas.

 There are regular reports of extortion by police and uniformed security forces at roadblocks.
 You are advised not to pay bribes but to ask for a ticket, detailing alleged offences or violations, which can be paid at a local court.